Measurable criteria of generalized non-locality under the correlation symmetry: General class of Bell's inequality

-which provides the most general criteria for the probabilities allowed by the LHV model.
-Evaluation of the bound requires the functional optimization over the measured values, and can be achieved by the specification of local parameters under the functional constraints.
-The analytical values can be obtained efficiently if one follows the optimal counting method described explicitly in \cite{Bae14}.
+which {\it provides the most general criteria for the probabilities allowed by the LHV model}.
+Evaluation of the bound requires the functional optimization over the measured values, and the analytic evaluation is possible.
+It can be achieved by the specification of local parameters under the functional constraints.
+The analytical values can be obtained efficiently if one follows the optimal counting method described explicitly as it is illustrated in the previous work of us \cite{Bae14}.
+The usefulness of our formalism in the calculation of local bound (\ref{eq:LRB}) is discussed in the appendix section with examples.

 The decomposition of the correlation function for possible local measurements under the LHV model is nonetheless trivial.
-It allows quantum characterization of the correlation when the coefficients $g_{\vec{\alpha},\vec{m}}^c$ as well as $f(\vec{n}_c)$ are appropriately chosen.
+It allows quantum characterization of the correlation when the coefficients $g_{\vec{\alpha},\vec{m}}^c$ as well as $f(\vec{n}_c)$ are appropriately determined.
 In the Bell correlation function (\ref{eq:GBell1}), the general decomposition of measurements with the weighting factor $f(\vec{n}_c)$ is obtained.
 In the following, we demonstrate the derivation of known Bell functions through the specification of $g_{\vec{\alpha},\vec{m}}^c$ and $f(\vec{n}_c)$.
-The condition for quantum violation will follow.
+The condition for quantum violation will follow the analysis.